src-d/guide/engineering/project-template/README.md

 or
 ```

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under a Creative Commons &mdash; Attribution-ShareAlike 4.0 International License.
 See [LICENSE.md](LICENSE.md).